samersultan/sublime-text-4-color-scheme/README.md

 # Tubster Color Scheme (Modified) - Sublime Text 3

 My modified version of the tubster color scheme for <a href="https://www.sublimetext.com/">Sublime Text 3</a>.
 Ported from my <a href="https://github.com/samersultan/sublime-text-2-color-scheme">sublime text 2 tubster modded theme</a>.
-An easy to read dark theme, that will save your vision.
+An easy to read dark theme, that helps to reduce eye strain.

 *Screen shot of the moded color scheme (click image for full size):*